 In the first place, I think it’s a moral standard that is hard to uphold.

-The key different here is necessities.
+The key difference here is necessities.
 Games aren’t necessities.
 If you wanna play a game, why not play a different game?
 Why play this one specifically, especially after being asked not to by people that you proclaim to care about?

 Screenshot: Cozy Grove

-But I digress.
 In my opinion, it’s difficult to hold this moral high ground and to boycott all sorts of stuff.

-Personally, I unfollow people that stream it and I avoid it wherever I can.
+Personally, I unfollow people who stream it and I avoid it wherever I can.
 If someone plays it privately, I don’t cut them off.
 They may have made the purchase and learned about it only later or they may have gotten it as a present without the gifting party knowing it.

 I don’t know people’s reasons and I don’t care.
 As long as they don’t promote it to others, I personally don’t care all that much.
 I’d rather them not buy it, obviously, but who am I to try to convince others if they don’t want to be convinced.